Welcome Friends and Supporters of Athletic Fields

 Friends of Athletic Fields (FAF) as a non-profit, volunteer organization is busy keeping up with the many activities and meetings associated with active recreational facilities around the Puget Sound region and state-wide.
 Here are some of the issues that have been our recent focus:

-Magnuson Park - Future Fields and "the parking lot"
+Magnuson Park - Future Fields

 The Final Magnuson Strategic Development Plan document was posted on the Warren G. Magnuson Park webpage in 2012 (despite what it might say about second draft status).
 Field users can take comfort that "building more athletic fields" is one of the top priorities for the "Land" category.
 The next challenge is to get funding for these fields that were approved in the 2004 Magnuson Master Plan.
 FAF has taken every opportunity to promote the need to build these approved fields with DPR, the Mayor, and City Council.
 Our focus is to NOT build the parking lot on top of the Sand Point grass fields (as shown on the Master Plan) and to build multi-use fields that can be used by multiple sports throughout the year.